AdobeDocs/commerce-admin.en/help/inventory-management/migrate.md

 If you used single-source inventory in a previous release, this information provides details on new features and changes to your existing catalog and Inventory configurations.

 [!DNL Inventory Management] for Adobe Commerce and Magento Open Source includes features, enhancements, and developer support that enhances and updates all product stock management and add new features.
 All features are available out-of-the-box including the Source Selection Algorithm and Concurrent Checkout to match order quantities to sources and order fulfillment.
-Depending on your websites, stores, and merchant type, you can create additional stock and sources, assigning inventory amounts, and more.
+Depending on your websites, stores, and merchant type, you can create additional stock and sources, assign inventory amounts, and more.
 For complete information, see [Inventory Management](introduction.md).

 When you install Magento Open Source 2.4.x or Adobe Commerce 2.4.x, the following initial changes occur: